SciSpike/recurrify/README.md

 ```

 ## Performance considerations
-While Cronicle has been designed to efficiently calculate occurrences for all types and complexities of schedules, there are a few things to keep in mind for applications that have particularly high performance requirements.
+While Cronicle has been designed to efficiently calculate time slots for all types and complexities of recurrences, there are a few things to keep in mind for applications that have particularly high performance requirements.

 * Basic time periods perform the best.
 These include years, months, days, hours, minutes, and seconds.
 Calculating ISO week of year is particularly expensive.
-* Schedules without exceptions perform better than those with exceptions.
-Defining your schedule without the need for exceptions will improve performance.
+* Recurrences without exceptions perform better than those with exceptions.
+Defining your recurrence without the need for exceptions will improve performance.
 * Use the `time` time period instead of specifying hours and minutes seperately when possible.
 Reducing the number of constraints will generally improve performance.
 * Using `after` and `before` modifiers to eliminate the need for specifying a lot of valid values will improve performance, especially when calculating ranges.

 ## Time periods
-Time periods are the crux of the Cronicle library and are used to define new schedules.
+Time periods are the crux of the Cronicle library and are used to define new recurrences.
 Cronicle comes with a large assortment of time periods and is also fully extensible making it easy to create custom time periods.

-While time periods are primarily used by Cronicle to define schedules and calculate occurrences, they are also useful for performing time based calculations.
+While time periods are primarily used by Cronicle to define recurrences and calculate time slots, they are also useful for performing time based calculations.
 Calculating values such as ISO week number, moving between days of the year, or figuring out how many days are in a month are all possible using the time period interface.

-If you don't see the time period that you need for your schedule, Cronicle is fully extensible and it is easy to write your own.
+If you don't see the time period that you need for your recurrence, Cronicle is fully extensible and it is easy to write your own.
 See the custom time period at the bottom of this page for an example.

 ## Interface
 All time periods implement the same public interface for interacting with them: